njadid/asynch_py/docs/builtin_models.rst

 All states are taken to be 0, except the channel discharge.
 This state is set to the current forcing value from the reservoir forcing.

-As mentioned earlier, the initial conditions for the last 3 states of the state vector are determined in the routine *ReadInitData*:
+As mentioned earlier, the initial conditions for the last 3 states of the state vector are determined in the routine :code:`ReadInitData`:

 .. code-block:: c